Trooper who lost battle with cancer after responding to 9/11 laid to rest

 Officials say he developed the disease after working at “Ground Zero” in New York City following the attacks on Sept.
 11, 2001.

 Lt.
-Paul Vance, who is not retired, worked with Greene and says despite chemotherapy, Greene was always strong and smiling.
+Paul Vance, who is now retired, worked with Greene and says despite chemotherapy, Greene was always strong and smiling.

 "You're hard pressed to find anything negative, we will miss him, we respect what he did, and we will never forget him," said Vance.